CSFC 2025 Priority Bill List

 Summary:

-Sunset Process - Senate Health and Human Services Committee.
-Community integrated health-care services (services) are out-of-hospital medical services that may be provided by an emergency medical service provider who obtains a community paramedic endorsement.
+A community integrated health-care service (service) is an out-of-hospital medical service that may be provided by an emergency medical service provider who obtains a community paramedic endorsement.
 A community integrated health-care service agency (agency) is an entity or sole proprietorship that manages and offers services.

-The bill implements the recommendations in the 2024 sunset report by the department of regulatory agencies by:
+The act implements the recommendations in the 2024 sunset report by the department of regulatory agencies by:

 • Continuing the regulation of agencies by 9 years to 2034;

-• Adding clarification that a suspension of, a revocation of, or a refusal to renew an agency's license based on the fact that an owner, manager, or administrator of the agency was convicted of a disqualifying felony or misdemeanor includes circumstances in which the owner, manager, or administrator entered into a plea of guilty or nolo contendere for the felony or misdemeanor;
+• Clarifying that a suspension of, a revocation of, or a refusal to renew an agency's license due to a disqualifying felony or misdemeanor conviction of an owner, manager, or administrator of the agency includes circumstances in which the owner, manager, or administrator entered a plea of guilty or nolo contendere to the felony or misdemeanor;

 • Updating language to be gender neutral;